If this is your first time in Bali, get ready for a massive culture shock, especially if you’re coming from Australia.

-there are hundreds if not more yoga schools and retreats throughout Bali, each with its discipline and practice.
-Bali is a top place to learn Yoga and if you are an experienced ‘yogis’ why not continue the practice in a new exciting place.
-Most of the yoga studios are in Seminyak and Ubud – all you need to do is Google the words ‘ yoga Bali’ and you will get a huge list.
+There are hundreds, if not more, of yoga schools and retreats throughout Bali, each with its discipline and practice.
+Bali is a top place to learn Yoga, and if you are an experienced ‘yogis’ why not continue the practice in a new exciting place?
+Most of the yoga studios are in Seminyak and Ubud – all you need to do is Google the words ‘ yoga Bali’, and you will get a huge list.
 Personally, our favourites are Jiwa Bikram yoga in Seminyak and The Practice, Samadi and Pranava Yoga in Canggu.
 There’s also the ultra-famous Yoga Barn in Ubud.
-All these studios have yoga classes every day and cater for beginners to advanced yogis who have perfected the headstand.
+All these studios have yoga classes daily and cater to beginners to advanced yogis who have perfected the headstand.
 There are a lot of people now who like to host their own Bali yoga retreats in a private villa with a group of friends.
-It offers an alternative holiday experience and is a fun way to develop your yoga skills, especially in such a luxurious and peaceful setting.
+It offers an alternative holiday experience and is a fun way to develop yoga skills, especially in a luxurious and peaceful setting.

 See a traditional Balinese dance.

-If you’re not into visiting temples but want a tiny bit of culture then you must see a traditional Balinese dance.
-Your villa manager will be able to point you in the right direction – even better why not have them organise Balinese dancers to come to your villa and perform.
+If you’re not into visiting temples but want a tiny bit of culture, then you must see a traditional Balinese dance.
+Your villa manager will be able to point you in the right direction – why not have them organise Balinese dancers to come to your villa and perform?
 This can be done and can be easily organised.

 Climb Mt Batur in the early hours of the morning to see the sunrise.